aiotlab-teaching/autograding-dnn/README.md

 | Test Accuracy > 0.9 | 3     |
 | Test Accuracy > 0.91 | 4     |
 | Test Accuracy > 0.92 | 4     |

+## Note

+Modify the test file `modet_test.py` will fail the test and consider as cheat.